FAC10/week5-SoFLY-newsfeedAPI/README.md

 ## Stretch Goal

-Include a search bar so the user can search news stories according to topic.
+- Include a search bar so the user can search news stories according to topic.
+- Fronend testing

 ## Day One
 ### Morning

 - Technical spike on how to use the Guardian API.